nguoithichkhampha/cortex-docs-emotiv/source/includes/concepts.md

 <div class="fullwidth">

 By default, You can work with Cortex without client id/ secret.
 But if you want to access Raw EEG data and high-resolution performance metrics, you have to call the [`authorize` method](#authorize) with a client ID and secret.
 These are specific to your application and used for security and to prevent abuse.
-You can request a client ID and secret [on our developer page](https://www.emotiv.com/cortex-apps).
+You can request a client ID and secret [on your "my account" page](https://www.emotiv.com/my-account/cortex-apps).

 </div>